Doctrine · SOC 2 / ISO 27001 / HIPAA

 3,650,000

-Evidence instances per control per year, at 10,000 transactions/day.
-Every transaction earns a signed envelope.
+Evidence instances per control per year, at 10,000 transactions a day.
+Every transaction gets a signed envelope.
 No sampling.
-No extrapolation.
-The receipt or the absence of the receipt.
+No guessing.
+Either you have the receipt or you don't.

 60,833×

-More evidence per control, per year (10K txn/day)
+More evidence per control, per year (10K transactions a day)

 The four customer profiles